ECG-X/ECG_QT_Visualisation/README.md

-# Research Title: Using Pseudo-Colour and Changing Coordinates Can Support ECG Interpretation
+# Research Title: Evaluating the Impact of Pseudo-Colour and Coordinate System on the Detection of Medication-induced ECG Changes

 We show that visualising an electrocardiograph (ECG) using Polar coordinates, and applying a horizontal pseudo-colour filter over the signal, significantly helps lay-people to detect QT-interval increases.
 Here is the link for the research paper: xxxxx